shajmun/nyc-high-school-sat-analysis/README.md

 - **Standard Deviation**: 230.29

 **Interpretation**: I found that Manhattan shows the highest variability in SAT performance, indicating a wider range of educational outcomes.
 This could reflect the diverse socioeconomic landscape and the presence of both highly selective specialized schools and schools serving disadvantaged communities.

-⭐ If you found this analysis interesting, please consider starring this repository!